Research Partnerships (NARCH VII)

 - Rae O’Leary, Consultant, Missouri Breaks Industries Research, Inc.

 This work was supported by the Indian Health Service and the National Institute of General Medical Sciences of the National Institutes of Health under award number U26IHS0082.
+The Tribal Research Future Game was supported also by the Washington University CDTR's grant from the National Institute of Diabetes and Digestive and Kdiney Disorders under award number P30DK092950.

 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institutes of Health.